 In case the selected Proficy Authentication server uses a server certificate that wasn't issued by a recognized certificate authority, you need to provide Operations Hub the issuer's certificate to be trusted.
-This is done by the Certificate Management Tool, where a tab "External Trust" is dedicated to managing the certificate for external Proficy Authentication server.
+This is typically done by providing the certificate to the Operations Hub installer at install time, but can also be done after install by using the Certificate Management Tool, where a tab "External Trust" is dedicated to managing the trust of an external Proficy Authentication server.
+For example, when the root CA certificate changes for the Proficy Authentication server.